 This is ME!

-Elaine began her formal training at Butler Community College in El Dorado, Kansas, before continuing her educational career at Brigham Young University in Idaho—where she initially studied fine art.
-While realism was her foundation, she turned to illustration to stretch her creative range and explore new forms of visual storytelling.
+Elaine began her formal training at Butler Community College in El Dorado, Kansas, studying fine arts.
+While realism was her foundation, she turned to the illustration program at Brigham Young University in Idaho to stretch her creative range and explore new forms of visual storytelling.

 “Then will both the observer and the maker gain their sight—to see themselves not merely as creations of The Maker, but as His children—potential makers—each entrusted with a sacred part in His greatest masterpiece.”